"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

-#1.
-Create Multiple Snippet for Social Sharing.
+1. Create Multiple Snippets for Social Sharing

 Here is a pointer for different types of snippets you can derive from a single post:

-If you click on any of the tweets below on Twitter, you’ll end up being on the same page despite having different tweet variation.
+If you click on any of the tweets below on Twitter, you’ll end up on the same page despite having different tweet variations.

-2. Reach out to Those You Mention in The Post.
+2. Reach out to Those You Mention in The Post